James Cutsinger

-Early life
+Early and personal life

 Cutsinger earned his bachelor's degree in Political Theory, Russian Language and Literature at Cornell College in 1975 and his doctorate in Theology and Religious Thought at Harvard University in 1980.

+Cutsinger died on February 19, 2020.

+Career

 Traditionalism

 Cutsinger served as secretary to the Foundation for Traditional Studies and was a widely recognized authority on the Sophia Perennis, the traditionalist school, and comparative religion – subjects on which he wrote extensively.
 His works also focused on the theology and spirituality of the Christian East.
 He is perhaps best known however, for his work on Swiss philosopher and traditionalist, Frithjof Schuon.

 Teaching

-Professor Cutsinger was a professor of Theology and Religious Thought at the University of South Carolina and an advocate of Socratic Teaching.
+Cutsinger was a professor of Theology and Religious Thought at the University of South Carolina and an advocate of Socratic Teaching.
 The recipient of three University of South Carolina Mortar Board Excellence in Teaching awards, he was also named a Distinguished Honors Professor and was selected as one of his university's Michael J. Mungo Teachers of the Year (2011).
 He also served as director of three National Endowment for the Humanities Summer Seminars.